brenonparry/tweeter/README.md

 Enter: SHITTER.

 A place for everyone's shit opinions that can be flushed into the overwhelming nothing of social media.
+Designed to place you in the digital bathroom stall of the internet, where poorly spelled marker written opionions are like the oil spill of the Exxon Valdez...endeless.

 Your co-workers thoughts on politics?
 FLUSH.
 Karen's oatmeal raisin cookie recipe?
 FLUSH.
 Your mom's sister parrot singing backstreet boys?
 F-L-U-S-H. You get the idea.

 ## Screenshots